 Help people with dementia stay energized and connected to their lifelong interests using this strength-based approach to activity planning!

-Developed for both professional and family caregivers, the Connections activity program is an evidence-based intervention that includes tools and step-by-step instructions for matching a person’s level of cognitive function and current strengths and abilities with activities tailored to past interests.
+Developed for both professional and family caregivers, the Connections Activity Program is a strength-based intervention that includes tools and step-by-step instructions for matching a person’s level of cognitive function and current abilities with activities tailored to past interests.
 It helps reduce caregiver stress by explaining how to break down and structure activities so a person can engage in them as independently as possible.
-The Connections activity program shows how, with proper support, people with dementia can enjoy meaningful engagement and improved emotional well-being.
+The Connections Activity Program shows how, with proper support, people with dementia care enjoy meaningful engagement and improved emotional well-being.

 - Gather information about a person’s past and present interests and hobbies

 - Understand a person’s current level of cognitive function

 - Use verbal and visual cues to support the person’s ability to self-initiate and engage

 - Adapt activities to each level of cognitive function